zenoss/twill/README.txt

 a bit.
 Thanks, guys...

-Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, and Elvelind Grandin.
+Bug reports have come in from the following fine people: Chris Miles, MATSUNO Tokuhiro, Elvelind Grandin, and Mike Rovner.

 Patches have been submitted by: Joeri van Ruth, Paul McGuire, Ed Rahn, Nic Ferrier, Robert Leftwich, James Cameron, William Volkman, and